holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_course_overview.md

 - Programming projects

-## Unit 4 - Cognition and Computing
+## Unit 4 - Learning Machines

 #### Texts:

-- *Discourse on the Method,* by Renee Descartes
-- *What is it like to be a bat,* by Thomas Nagel
-- *What Computers Still Can’t Do,* by Hubert L. Dreyfus
-- *God, Human, Animal Machine,"* by Meghan  O'Gieblyn
+- *Teaching the Science of Learning,* by Yana Weinstein, Christopher R. Madan, and Megan A. Sumeracki
+- *Abstraction: What Is It?
+Why Is It So Important?,* by Jeff Kramer

 #### Objectives:

-- Learn important historical moments in the attempts to understand cognition.
-- Analyze materialist, dualist, and panpsychist understandings of consciousness.
-- Create an argument for which model of conciousness you find most persuasive.
-- Identify areas of culture that have been affected by these debates.
+- Identify which techniques are most useful for human learning.
+- Visualize ways that data can be grouped and classified.
+- Differentiate between the major techniques used in machine learning.
+- Draw analogies between the ways humans learn and the way machines learn.
+- Utilize techniques to prevent over-fitting of data.

 #### Essential Questions:

-- How has the notion of consciousness evolved through time?
-- What are the differences between a human mind and a computer?
+- How do humans learn best?
+- What techniques do researchers use to help machines learn?
+- Why is abstraction essential when solving complex problems?

 #### Formative Assessments:

-- Reading check-ins
-- In-glass group work
+- In-class group work

-#### Summative Assessments:

 - In-class discussion
-- In-class essay

-## Unit 5 - Forest for the Trees

-#### Objectives:

-- Learn how to create and traverse a tree data structure.
-- Learn how to display a tree data structure so it is easily understood.
-- Represent simple games using a tree.
-- Create an implementation of the decision tree algorithm.
-- Analyze a series of data sets using a decision tree.
-- Utilize techniques to prevent overfitting of data.
-- Create a lab report that is able to justify conclusions reached during exploration.

-#### Essential Questions:

-- How are trees useful for representing decisions?
-- What kind of data is best represented within a tree?
-- What techniques can be used to prevent overfitting of data and why are they important?

-#### Formative Assessments:

-- Programming problem sets
-- In-class group work

 #### Summative Assessments:

-- Programming projects
+- Group project

-## Unit 6 - Hey Bayes Bayes
+## Unit 5 - Hey Bayes Bayes

 #### Objectives:

 - Understand conditional probability.
 - Implement a Bayesian classifier.
-- Use the Bayesian classifier to solve a variety of sample problems.
+- Use a Bayesian classifier to solve a variety of sample problems.
-- Create a lab report that is able to justify conclusions reached during exploration.

 #### Essential Questions:
 - In what circumstances can we use the past to predict the future?